nanoandrew4/ezcli/docs/CONTRIBUTING.md

 ---
 For code style, see [Java Code Conventions](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf).
 Sure, it is 20+ years old, but chances are if you develop in Java, you follow most of these conventions already.
 If you don't, it's not too late for you!
 It might seem like a hassle, but I can assure you it is well worth learning to write readable code.
 Your future co-developers (and current ones!) will appreciate it.

-Additionally, please frequently comment your code so that others can understand it.
-Even though it might be perfectly obvious to you, someone else might not see it that way.
-If you add a new class or method, add a JavaDoc block at the top with a description of what the class or method does, and what the relevant parameters are, as well as what it returns (for methods only) if applicable.
+Additionally, please write descriptive code.
+Do not overload it with comments, but try to make it so that it is easy to follow.
+Use descriptive class and variable names, keep the code simple, and use comments where needed.

 Sample JavaDoc block:
 /**